cN3rd/tokyo-scripts/afterwaltz/readme.md

 *Since Polka hasn't been fully implemented as of yet, you can change the various settings **simply by editing the script**.
 Though these settings are kinda self-explanatory, I'm still going to be providing information here.*

 ## Compiling it yourself
-You don't really have to (since AegiSub do support .
-But if you do...
+You don't really have to .
+But if you insist...

 ```
 luac afterwalts.lua -o aw.luac